This post is a review about the Dr. Pore Tightening Glacial Clay Mask.

 Phenoxyethanol is another ingredient in this mask that the Food and Drug Administration has accepted for use in cosmetic.

-On the other hand, in 1990 an expert panel from The Cosmetic Ingredient Review (CIR) deemed it Phenoxyethanol safe when used in concentrations of under 1%.
+On the other hand, in 1990 an expert panel from The Cosmetic Ingredient Review (CIR) deemed Phenoxyethanol as safe when used in concentrations of under 1%.

 It also has Chromium Oxide Greens (Ci 77288) a natural pigment which according to the Food and Drug Administration (FDA) is safe for use in cosmetics and personal care products.